 If you are applying for temporary or permanent migration

-For the Australian Government to determine whether you are of good character, you might be asked to provide police certificates for each country you have lived in for 12 months or more, over the last 10 years, since turning 16 years of age.
+For the Australian Government to determine whether you are of good character, you might be asked to provide police certificates for each country you have lived in for 12 months or more, over the last 10 years (calculated immediately before the time the visa application is lodged), since turning 16 years of age.

 You must declare all recorded offences to us.
 If you do not declare an offence and we become aware of this it might have a negative impact on your application.